MicrosoftDocs/win32/desktop-src/P2PSdk/how-group-security-works.md

 ---
-Description: Peer groups require that each member have a specific certificate, which is called a Group Member Certificate (GMC). ms.assetid: 3966d4eb-4504-4b1e-9c9f-6eab7751d7ed
+description: Peer groups require that each member have a specific certificate, which is called a Group Member Certificate (GMC). ms.assetid: 3966d4eb-4504-4b1e-9c9f-6eab7751d7ed
 title: How Group Security Works ms.topic: article